shivampip/calenapi/README.md

 * API can be tested by importing [this file](/raw/SchedulingBot.postman_collection.json) in [Postman](https://www.getpostman.com/)
 * Documentation will be available once basic version is completed. _Currently, lots of change are being made_
+* Some of the below mentioned requests may not work or through error as it is under developement.

 | Action  | Request type |  URL  |  arguments  | response | Authentication |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |